What is Website Translation?

 - “Invisible” metadata text that only search engines and social media platforms see

-- User experience notifications such as error messages and confirmation emails
+- User experience notifications such as error messages, chatbots, and confirmation emails

-There are different degrees of translation, including conventional translation, localization, transliteration, and transcreation.
-Each approach is unique, and ideal for different translation needs.
-Learn more details about the different types of translation.
+There are different degrees to translation: conventional translation, localization, transliteration, and transcreation.
+Each approach is unique and had a different ideal purpose.

-Although website translation and localization are commonly confused, both are related methods of creating multilingual websites.
-Website localization goes beyond the linguistic word-for-word conversion of conventional translation to create an online experience that resonates within specific markets.
+Localization and translation are commonly confused because both are similar methods of creating multilingual websites.
+Website localization involves more than just translating words.
+It aims to create an online experience that resonates with the culture and regionalisms of a specific local market.
 Localizing a website requires five key elements:

 - Language and regionalisms: Word choice is customized to accurately and authentically convey the brand voice to local customers.
 This includes phrases that may only be used in specific countries or regions.